-Chauhan, (2012) studied the estimation of pesticide residues of five commonly usedpesticides on vegetables, namely endosulfan, carbendazim, chlorpyrifos, cypermethrin and imidacloprid was done using GC-ECD and HPLC UV-VIS type analytical techniques.
+Chauhan (2012) studied the estimation of pesticide residues (endosulfan, carbendazim, chlorpyrifos, cypermethrin and imidacloprid) on vegetables using GC-ECD and HPLC UV-VIS type analytical techniques.
 Out of the five pesticides monitored, four of them were insecticides belonging to organochlorine, organophosphate, pyrethroidand nicotine based groupsrespectively and one was fungicide belonging to the benzimidazole group.
 The analysis revealed that most of the vegetables have endosulfan residues above MRL (maximum residue limit) values followed by carbendazim, chlorpyrifos, imidachloprid and cypermthrin respectively.
 Amongst the different vegetable samples cauliflower and tomato had carbendazim residues higher than the recommended MRL's whereas cabbage had endosulfan contamination higher than the recommended MRL values.